Deities and Powers

 Gods of the Campaign:

-As all players will be living in Zobeck at the start of the campaign, the Gods referred to will be the Gods of the Crossroads as outlined below (see Gods of the Crossroads).
-These are the primary Gods of worship by the peoples of this region, although people will also know of Dark Gods worshipped by undead and evil forces (e.g. Boreas, The Goat of the Woods, Chernovog, Charon, Mammon, The Hunter, Sarastra and The White Goddess).
+As all players will be living in Zobeck at the start of the campaign, the Gods initially referred to will be the Gods of the Crossroads as outlined below (see Gods of the Crossroads).
+As the campaign progresses to the Southlands, new Gods will be introduced (see Gods of Nuria Natal).
+These are the primary Gods of worship by the peoples of these two regions, although people will also know of Dark Gods worshipped by undead and evil forces (e.g. Boreas, The Goat of the Woods, Chernovog, Charon, Mammon, The Hunter, Sarastra and The White Goddess, or in the case of the Southlands, Set, Aposis, Nakresh and The Hunter).

 Characters may be aware of the Gods of the North and the Gods of the South.
 Some will regard their present Gods as mere updated forms of those older pantheons.
 Others may regard them as different Gods altogether.
 Anyone with knowledge of the Dragon Kingdoms will know the name Azuran (A god-concept depicted by both wind and dragon).
 A few will have knowledge of Baba Yaga and the curse of the gnomes of the Rothenian Plains.
 Fewer still will know of the Great Elders worshipped by the Dust Goblins of the Wasted West.
 Since history tells of the time of the Elves and since recently, near Zobeck, there have been rumours of new Shadow Roads opening up ways to the kingdoms of the Fey World, characters may have heard of Sarastra, the Queen of Night and Magic and the Moonlit King (rulers of the Shadow Fey).
 Most characters will also have knowledge of Morena, the Red Goddess, patron of MORGAU and DORESH and existing in constant opposition to the healing powers of Lada.